Pelargonium triste: Description

-Differences with related species
+Differences from related species

 All seven species assigned to the section Polyactium, subsection Polyactium share a substantial underground tuber, and pseudo-umbels with evening-scented, star-like flowers with pale yellow corollas, with or without dark markings.
 Pelargonium multiradiatum and P. anethifolium also have leaves divided in linear segments, but these leaves are about as long as wide, and only have inconspicuous hairs on the upper surface.
 P. multiradiatum has 5 fertile stamens, P. anethifolium 6, and P. triste 7.
 P. pulverulentum, has incised, long heart-shaped leaves, P. radulifolium has pinnate or pinnatifid leaves but with wedge-shaped segments.
 P. pillansii has glaucous, heart-shaped leaves that are entire, with 3 or more lobes or pinnately compounded.
 P. lobatum has soft-felty, heart-shaped, simple to 5-lobed leaves.

 Taxonomy

 Probably already before 1600, the night-scented pelargonium arrived at the botanical garden of Leiden in the Netherlands.
 It was originally known as Geranium indicum Noctu Odoratum, which translates to Night-scented Indian Geranium.
 Since the plant was brought by a ship returning from Asia, it was erroneously thought to originate in India.
 It must have been picked up on the way back from the Cape, where the species naturally occurs.
 It was first pictured in the Canadensium plantarum, a book written by Jacques-Philippe Cornut that was published in 1635.
 The night-scented pelargonium is polymorphic, which prompted later botanists to distinguish several species, all of which are nowadays taken together again.
 The species was also assigned to different genera over time, initially it was included in Geranium, followed by Pelargonium, later Polyactium and Geraniospermum, but the latter two are now considered part of Pelargonium again.